pkausw/datacard_utils/datacard_utils/prefit_postfit_plots/README.md

 Please have a look at the help function of the script for more information.

 **Important**: The current version of the script will only work correctly with [this](https://github.com/pkausw/CombineHarvester/tree/HIG-19-011) fork of the CombineHarvester (branch `HIG-19-011`)!
+The PR to the main version is currently ongoing.

 ## Generate the plots

+You can generate plots with [PlotScript.py](./PlotScript.py).
 You need

 1) the .root file containing the shapes you'd like to plot (`input.root`)
 2) the `plotconfig` which contains information about how to draw what. `PlotScript.py` can also generate an example config, see help function
 3) If you want the proper x-axis shown instead of anonymus numbering you also need to provide the path to the datacard belonging to the fit result file.
 The script will take the x-axis from the `data_obs` object belonging to the datacard

 For more options you can set, such as titles, logarithmic y-axis, labels printed on the canvas, etc., please consult `PlotScript.py -h`.
-You can specify the options either in your `plotconfig` or as options at runtime.
+You can specify the options either in your `plotconfig` (e.g. [plotconfig_FHCRs.py](./plotconfig_FHCRs.py)) or as options at runtime.

 The script has been tested for datacards from UHZ, DESY, Cornell and KIT and yielded correct plots in all cases.